E2E: Efficient Filtered AKNN Search via Adaptive Termination: Related Work

 \section{Related Work}

-\stitle{Learned Approach for AKNN search.} Learning-based approaches have demonstrated significant success in AKNN search, spanning applications such as vector quantization~\cite{OPQ-PAMI-2014,Learned-PQ-2020-ICML-guoruiqi}, distance computation~\cite{BSA-DDC-ICDE-2024-Mingyu}, cost estimation~\cite{PMLSH-bolong-2020}, graph routing~\cite{learning-to-roate2019}, and query optimization~\cite{Vbase-OSDI-2023}.
-However, in the context of filtered AKNN search, existing methods fail to explicitly model query-filter correlations.
-Our proposed $\EE$ method effectively bridges this gap via a low-cost early probe phase, boosting the accuracy of cost estimation.
+\stitle{Learning for AKNN Search.} Learning-based approaches have achieved remarkable success in AKNN search, supporting a wide range of tasks such as vector quantization~\cite{OPQ-PAMI-2014,Learned-PQ-2020-ICML-guoruiqi}, distance computation~\cite{BSA-DDC-ICDE-2024-Mingyu}, cost estimation~\cite{PMLSH-bolong-2020}, graph routing~\cite{learning-to-roate2019}, and query optimization~\cite{Vbase-OSDI-2023}.
+However, for \emph{filtered} AKNN search, existing methods do not explicitly model the interaction between vector attributes and query predicates.
+Our proposed $\EE$ bridges this gap through a low-cost early probing phase that captures filter-aware signals, thereby substantially improving cost estimation accuracy.